This post may contain affiliate links. Please read our disclosure policy.

 What Foods To Avoid On A Gluten-free Diet

 The key is to avoid anything that is made from wheat, rye, barley, and spelt, most commonly found in the form of flour.
 Typically, that means any kind of bread, pizza, cookie, cake, pasta, pastry, vegan seitan, and even beer is a no-go.
 As wheat flour is such a commonly used ingredient, you need to also be aware that gluten is in many products you wouldn't necessarily expect.
-Gluten is also present in soy sauce, many stock powders, and often used as a thickener in many processed or pre-made foods.
+Gluten is also present in soy sauce, many stock powders, and is often used as a thickener in many processed or pre-made foods.

 Gluten-free Alternatives

 If you just panicked about all the food you have to give up to go gluten-free, rest assured that it is still possible to eat a healthy well-balanced diet and indulge in your favorite treats without the gluten.
 There are many grains that are naturally gluten-free.
 Quinoa and rice are perfect alternative grains for pasta or couscous salads and you can even replace grains with beans or legumes such as lentils, split peas, or chickpeas.
 Most gluten-free grains, legumes, and nuts can also be used to make flours which can then be used to make breads, cakes, and pastas.
-For example, our Gluten-Free Pumpkin Bread uses almond flour instead of conventional wheat flour and is still so deliciously soft and moreish your family and friends might struggle to believe that it is completely gluten-free.
+For example, our Gluten-Free Pumpkin Bread uses almond flour instead of conventional wheat flour and is still so deliciously soft and moreish that your family and friends might struggle to believe that it is completely gluten-free.

 With the rise of gluten-free eating, you can find gluten-free alternatives for pretty much everything you thought you would have to miss out on.
-Most supermarkets now have aisles dedicated to gluten-free options and so you can find gluten-free breakfast cereals, cakes, breads, pastas, and beers pretty easily these days.
+Most supermarkets now have aisles dedicated to gluten-free options so you can find gluten-free breakfast cereals, cakes, breads, pastas, and beers pretty easily these days.

-When buying any processed or pre-made food, it is always best to get into the habit of reading the ingredients lists and food labels.
+When buying any processed or pre-made food, it is always best to get into the habit of reading the ingredient lists and food labels.
 Though nowadays many products will have "gluten-free" or "GF" highlighted on the packaging, it is always good to check the ingredients list for any traces of wheat or gluten protein.

 Avoiding Gluten Outside Of The Home

-When at a restaurant always ask for the gluten-free options.
+When at a restaurant always ask for gluten-free options.
 Even though a dish may seem gluten-free at first glance, there is a chance flour could have been used to thicken sauces or bind ingredients together.
-Most restaurants and cafes these days will have gluten-free options or have gluten-free breads, pizza dough, or pasta to offer instead of the traditional wheat versions.
+Most restaurants and cafes these days will have gluten-free options or gluten-free breads, pizza dough, or pasta to offer instead of the traditional wheat versions.
 However, if that's not the case, try asking to have the dish without the gluten component.
-For example, you can always ask for burgers to come without the bun or ask for a simple green salad instead of the side of bread.
+For example, you can always ask for burgers to come without the bun or ask for a simple green salad instead of a side of bread.

 RISKS & CONS OF GLUTEN-FREE EATING

 As the gluten-free diet is still highly contested between scientists and nutritionists, there is the thought that going gluten-free may eliminate a range of healthy nutrients from your diet.
 Wheat is an ideal source of fiber as well as selenium, manganese, and certain B vitamins: all important for optimal health.
-However eating grains and legumes like quinoa, wholegrain rice and lentils are perfectly healthy naturally gluten-free alternatives that can provide adequate levels of protein, fiber, and other required nutrients.
+However, eating grains and legumes like quinoa, wholegrain rice and lentils are perfectly healthy naturally gluten-free alternatives that can provide adequate levels of protein, fiber, and other required nutrients.

-The main problem is that people will remove wheat from their diet and replace it with highly-processed gluten-free products.
+The main problem is that people will remove wheat from their diet and replace it with highly processed gluten-free products.
 Traditional homemade bread will contain flour, yeast, and water while some gluten-free bread products contain low nutrient grains, such as white rice, plus sugars, starches, binding agents, additives, and preservatives.
 Though these are all naturally gluten-free ingredients, it doesn't necessarily make these products nutritional alternatives to traditional carbohydrate options.
 However, there are gluten-free options out there where the makers are concerned about the nutritional value of their gluten-free products and so choose high quality, nutrient-dense ingredients such as chickpeas, almonds, or quinoa.

 People also argue that the gluten-free diet is an expensive lifestyle choice.
 Gluten-free loaves of bread tend to be smaller and twice the price of a standard loaf of bread.
 However, gluten-free products are trickier to make and often contain extra ingredients or pricier grains and flours.
 However, don't feel like you have to buy expensive alternatives all the time to stay gluten-free.
 Ingredients such as lentils, rice, and oats are some of the cheapest things you can buy in the supermarket, and making your own gluten-free homemade granola or crackers, for example, can be an easy way to keep your food costs down.